 Bagged onions: Our sweet candy onions (red and yellow) and our white superstar onions have now been cleaned and bagged.
-They have been dried and cured and will keep for you, so stock up if this is your last weekend in the area.
+They have been dried and cured and will keep for you through the winter–so stock up.
+Special cipollini cooking onions are also available.

 This weekend in the bakery we will have:

 - Pies: apple, blueberry, cherry, fresh pumpkin, pecan